imanuelcostigan/RSQLServer/README.md

 devtools::install_github('imanuelcostigan/RSQLServer')
 ```

-NB: This package has been tested on Windows 7 x64 (>= 6.1) and OSX.

 ## Config file

 We recommend that you store server details and credentials in `~/sql.yaml`.
 This is partly so that you do not need to specify a username and password in calls to `dbConnect()`.
 But it is also because in testing, we've found that the jTDS single sign-on (SSO) library is a bit flaky.
 The contents of this file should look something like this: